highb/resume/README.md

 ### License

-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT, the data is owned by Brandon High and Sourabh Bajaj, for their respective resumes.